-As a final step in our analysis, we develop an experience index (EDX), as an aggregate measure of experience across all industries for a given manager.
-EDX is a purely backward looking measure, that can be constructed in real time.
-Funds that score highest on the EDX index obtain positive risk-adjusted returns before fees, and break even after fees.
+As a final step, we develop an experience index (EDX), i.e. an aggregate experience measure across all industries for a given manager.
+EDX is a purely backward looking measure that can be constructed in real time.
+Funds that score highest on EDX obtain positive risk-adjusted returns before fees, and break even after fees.
 Funds that score low on the index break even before fees, and underperform after fees.
 A long-short portfolio earns 4-factor risk-adjusted returns of 2.4% per year after fees.
+Figure 1, Panel B, shows again that these patterns can be observed even in the raw data.
+The figure shows after-fee performance of high and low EDX funds relative to the market across our sample period.